strategineer/personal-website/content/tabletop/lobg/gming.md

 "Help me!
 Please, I don't deserve to be in here..."

-"I'm innocent, I'm a slave, my master the Blue Gorgon Illyria cursed me to guard her maze for the rest of eternity..."
+"I'm innocent, I'm a slave, my master the Blue Gorgon Illyria cursed me to guard her maze for the rest of eternity...
+I've been here for longer than I can remember."

+The door
-"I can open the door if you let me free..."
+: "I can open the door if you let me free..."

 ## Banzoumana
 › Cells 276